History of Jamal Murray in Timeline

 April 2016: Declared for the NBA draft

-In April 2016, Jamal Murray declared for the NBA draft, forgoing his final three years of college eligibility after leading the Kentucky Wildcats to a #1 ranking early in the season and the SEC title.
+In April 2016, Jamal Murray declared for the NBA draft, forgoing his final three years of college eligibility after playing for the Kentucky Wildcats.

 On June 23, 2016, Jamal Murray was selected by the Denver Nuggets as the seventh overall pick in the 2016 NBA draft.